 Section 5 – State Secretary Duties:

-The State Secretary shall make a record of the proceedings of the Utah State Council.
+The State Secretary is responsible for the record of the proceedings of the Utah State Council.
+The State Deputy may delegate this responsibility to the State Executive Secretary.

 He shall receive and collect all monies due to the Utah State Council, credit and make record thereof, and transmit the same forthwith to the State Treasurer.

-He shall send notices of assessments to Councils, and shall draw warrants on the State Treasurer for the payment of all debts of the Utah State Council.
+He shall send notices of assessments to Councils, and Assemblies (when required), and shall draw warrants on the State Treasurer for the payment of all debts of the Utah State Council.

 He shall prepare and furnish credential blanks to the Financial Secretary of each Council on or before March 15th of each year.

 He shall, subject to the approval of the State Deputy, select a stenographer and or equipment to record the proceedings of the Annual Meeting of the Utah State Council.

-In the absence or inability of the State Deputy, the State Secretary shall execute all of the duties of the State Deputy.
+When appointed, the State Executive Secretary may serve as the recorder/stenographer for the proceedings of the Annual Meeting.

-He shall prepare, and have printed forthwith, minutes of the proceedings of the Annual Meetings, excluding reports, to be certified by the State Deputy, and shall furnish a copy of said minutes to each State Officer, Immediate Past State Deputy, each District Deputy, Chairmen of Standing Committees, and to each Council.
+The State Secretary is responsible for the preparation and printing of the report of the proceedings of the Utah State Council Meeting.
+The State Deputy may delegate the preparation and subsequent distribution of the proceedings reports to the State Executive Secretary.
+The State Deputy will oversee, direct, review, and certify by signature the report of proceedings.
+A copy of the report shall be furnished to each State Officer, the Immediate Past State Deputy, each District Deputy, chairmen of Standing Committees, and to each Council by November 1 following the annual meeting.

+(g) In the absence or inability of the state Deputy to perform the duties of his office, the State Secretary shall execute the duties of the State Deputy

 Section 6 – State Treasurer Duties:

-The State Treasurer shall keep true and accurate accounts of all monies received and disbursed in a permanent bound ledger.
+The State Treasurer shall keep true and accurate accounts of all monies received and disbursed in an electronic ledger (ie, QuickBooks) or a permanent bound ledger.

-He shall deposit monies received from all sources in a bank as required by Article VIII, Section 2, and shall pay all warrants drawn upon him by the State Secretary and countersigned by the State Committees which receive or expend monies of the Order or its members.
+He shall deposit monies received from all sources in a financial institution as required by Article VIII, Section 2.

+He shall pay all warrants drawn upon him by the State Secretary and countersigned by the State Deputy or State Committees which receive or expend monies of the Order or its members.

 He shall supply to the Grand Knight of each subordinate Council in the State of Utah, a copy of the proposed budget no later than March 15th of each year for discussion at the Council meeting prior to the Utah State Annual Meeting.